neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 :::

 SLEAP also generates a `train-script.sh` file in the training job folder.
-You can inspect it with `cat train-script.sh` to see the training commands it contains — these are useful as a reference, but they reflect the paths on the machine that exported the training job package and may not work as-is on the HPC cluster.
+You can inspect it with `cat train-script.sh` to see the training commands it contains.
+These are useful as a reference, but be cautious about copying them verbatim.
-Instead, we'll write the `sleap train` commands from scratch in the next step.
+They may point to folders on the machine that exported the training package, rather than on the cluster.
+They may also include a `trainer_config.run_name=...` setting whose value contains an `=` sign.
+This makes SLEAP stop with an error like `mismatched input '=' expecting`.
+Instead, we'll write the `sleap train` commands from scratch in the next step, letting SLEAP name each training run automatically.

 Next you need to create a SLURM batch script, which will schedule the training job on the HPC cluster.
-Create a new file called `train-slurm.sh` (you can do this in the terminal with `nano`/`vim` or in a text editor of your choice on your local PC/laptop).
-Here we create the script in the same folder as the training job, but you can save it anywhere you want, or even keep track of it with `git`.
+Create a new file called `train-slurm.sh` inside the training job folder (the same folder that holds the config files), because the training commands below use paths relative to that folder.
+You can create it in the terminal with `nano`/`vim`, or write it in a text editor on your local machine and copy it in.

 ```{code-block} console
 $ nano train-slurm.sh